-We sat down with Julie NIUBOI Ferguson, Fringe Theatre’s inaugural Nordic & Cloutier Family Innovation Award recipient.
+We sat down with Niuboi, Fringe Theatre’s inaugural Nordic & Cloutier Family Innovation Award recipient.
 This annual award provides one local artist, group, or company with up to $2,500 in funding towards professional development, training, innovation, and/or special project development.

 Congratulations on being the inaugural Nordic & Cloutier Family Innovation Award recipient!